kfaheem/backpack/DataEngineerNanoDegree/Capstone/README.md

 ### <b>ETL Architecture</b>
 ***

-This model leverages Python & Pandas read, clean, transform & load data to the target location.
+This model leverages Python & Pandas to read, clean, transform & load data to the target location.

 The data from both sources comprises of approximately 1.2 Million records/rows.